micheal-ndoh/project_fibot/README.md

 # `PROJECT FIBOT`
 **Description**

- A GitHub Action in Rust that scans pull request content for numbers, calculates their Fibonacci numbers, and posts a comment with the results.
+ A GitHub Act76 6 6 4m3 ion in Rust that scans pull request content for numbers, calculates their Fibonacci numbers, and posts a comment with the results.
 The action supports two parameters (e.g., a flag to enable Fibonacci calculation and a threshold limit).

 ## **Objectives / Milestiones / Key points**